tonite31/imp/README.md

 # Imp

-Imp is a nodejs module for html templating.
+Imp is a view template engine for nodejs.

 ## Installation
 ```